Must have bike accessories for a long distance trip

 17. Ergonomic Seats & Cushions

-Long rides can be taxing on your body.
-Investing in ergonomic seats or seat cushions can prevent soreness and discomfort, allowing you to focus on the ride.
+Long rides can be tough on your body.
+Ergonomic seats or seat cushions help prevent soreness, letting you enjoy the ride more.

 18. Handlebar Grips

-Quality grips reduce hand fatigue and vibrations, enhancing riding comfort over long distances.
+Good handlebar grips reduce hand fatigue and vibrations, making long rides more comfortable.

 19. Windshields